 All students employed in the Work Study program are required to complete an application for employment and must submit to a background check.
-Work Study positions are available on and off campus with some community service positions and elementary school tutors in Grayson County.
+Work Study positions are available on campus.
 Applications may be picked up in the Office of Financial Aid or downloaded from MyViking.